topoteretes/cognee/README.md

 ### Current Focus

 #### Integration to keepi.ai and other apps
-Use Neo4j to map user preferences into a graph structure consisting of semantic, episodic, and procedural memory.
+Uses Neo4j to map user preferences into a graph structure consisting of semantic, episodic, and procedural memory.

-Fetch information and store information and files on Whatsapp chatbot using Keepi.ai Use the graph to answer user queries and store new information in the graph.
+Fetches information and stores information and files on Whatsapp chatbot using [keepi.ai](www.keepi.ai)

+Uses the graph to answer user queries and store new information in the graph.

 ### Architecture